syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### VS2010 Behavior of TDI

 TDI document of DockingManager can be changed to Float while dragging its TDI header like the Visual Studio.
-This functionality can be enabled or disable using the property **IsVs2010DraggingEnabled** depends upon its value **True** or **False** respectively.
+This functionality can be enabled or disabled using the property **IsVs2010DraggingEnabled** depends upon its value **True** or **False** respectively.

 {% highlight xml %}